 Build a real-time ODS Layer for your data warehouse

-Synchronize data in real time from online operational databases, such as MySQL and Oracle, to a real-time data warehouse like Hologres or StarRocks.
-This provides fresh data for downstream applications, including dashboards and ad hoc query scenarios.
+Synchronize data from operational databases such as MySQL and Oracle to a real-time data warehouse like Hologres or StarRocks, providing fresh data for dashboards and ad hoc queries.

 -